Who We Are

 2. ANTIRACISM IN REPRESENTATION

-Relatedly, we recognize the current lack of diversity in SEISMIC, and will increase the representation of people of color—and Black Americans, in particular.
 A collaboration that seeks to promote equity and inclusion must work to enact and embody those aims in the present—not merely work toward them in the future.
-We must do better, and we will.
-Within the collaboration, we will also use our positions of institutional privilege to honor, elevate, and amplify the contributions of Black scholars and educators, including in our invited seminar series.
+We will use our positions of institutional privilege to honor, elevate, and amplify the contributions of Black scholars and educators, including in our invited SEISMIC Speaker Series.

 3. ANTIRACISM IN RESEARCH

 The project of promoting equity and inclusion in STEM cannot be colorblind, and it cannot ignore racist inequities.
-We will dedicate specific resources to projects that can provide data on racism and how to combat it.
 In our scholarship and teaching, we will actively resist explanations for educational inequalities that rely on racist narratives about student deficits.
 Instead, we will work to identify the structural factors and forces that manufacture inequality—and we will investigate how to counter them.

 4. ANTIRACISM IN TEACHING & MENTORSHIP